Scholarism

 Scholarism was a Hong Kong pro-democracy student activist group active in the fields of Hong Kong's education policy, political reform and youth policy.

 It was reported to have 200 members in May 2015.

 The group was known for its stance on defending the autonomy of Hong Kong's education policy from Beijing's influence.
 It was also the leading organisation during the 2014 Hong Kong protests, better known as the "Umbrella Revolution".

 Founded by a number of secondary school students on 29 May 2011, the group first came to media attention when they organised a protest against the Pro-Communist "moral and national education" put forward by the Hong Kong government in 2012.
 At the height of the event, 120,000 students and members of the public attended the demonstration and forced the government to retract its plans to introduce "moral and national education" as a compulsory subject in schools.

 Scholarism ceased functioning in March 2016.
 Core members including Joshua Wong, Oscar Lai and Agnes Chow formed a new political party Demosisto in April.

 History

 Anti-Moral and National Education movement

 Originally formed as "Scholarism – The Alliance Against Moral & National Education", Scholarism was the first student pressure group that protested against the "Moral and National Education" school curriculum put forward by the Hong Kong Government in 2012.
-The controversial subject ignored the Tiananmen massacre and tried to present the Communist Party of China in favourable light.
-The group was one of the few organisations that took part in the protest outside the Central Government Liaison Office after the 1 July March 2012.
+The controversial subject ignored the 1989 Tiananmen Square protests and massacre and tried to present the Chinese Communist Party in favourable light.
+The group was one of the few organisations that took part in the protest outside the Hong Kong Liaison Office after the 1 July March 2012.

 In August 2012, members of Scholarism launched an occupation protest at the Hong Kong government headquarters to force the government to retract its plans to introduce "Moral and National Education" as a compulsory subject.
 Fifty members occupied the public park beneath the government offices, and three of the protesters began a hunger strike.
 The protest lasted until September 2012.